NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events_past.md

 Join this free webinar to learn:

 -	In-depth insights on the latest industry trends in nonclinical protocol development.
--	Expert guidance on best practices for improving your organization’s nonclinical protocol development.
+-	Expert guidance on best practices for improving your organization's nonclinical protocol development.
 -	A demonstration of how OpenStudyBuilder can streamline the nonclinical protocol development process.
 -	An opportunity to network with other industry professionals and share your ideas and questions during the Q&A session.